 SEC's Lee seeks more proxy vote details from powerhouse funds

-The acting chair of the U.S. securities regulator on Wednesday called for clearer disclosures on how asset managers cast the votes that dominate most corporate elections.

-REUTERS: The acting chair of the U.S. securities regulator on Wednesday called for clearer disclosures on how asset managers cast the votes that dominate most corporate elections.
+NEW YORK: The acting chair of the US securities regulator on Wednesday (Mar 17) called for clearer disclosures on how asset managers cast the votes that dominate most corporate elections.

 Securities and Exchange Commission acting chair Allison Herren Lee said disclosure rules have failed to help everyday investors, and called the N-PX forms that companies file "unwieldy, difficult to understand, and difficult to compare across fund complexes."